 On the surface, that last mile of delivery doesn’t look all that difficult.
 Transport the goods from a regional distribution center to its destination.
 Mission accomplished.
-Take a closer look, however, and there are large costs associated with that “last mile.”
+Take a closer look, however, and you will notice there are large costs associated with that “last mile.”
 What’s more, you can influence many of these factors and drive down costs.
-And this is critical, because there are more shipments than ever circling the globe.
-In fact, e-commerce is expected to reach $2.4 trillion worldwide by 2018, which is a 26 percent jump from 2016.

-Yet what is “last mile logistics,” and how can you influence and ultimately decrease that cost?
+So what exactly is last mile logistics, and how can you influence and ultimately decrease that cost?
 Let’s take a closer look.